danhalvorsen/WeatherSummary/WebApp/MyOrderingSystem/README.md

 # Summary

-- We need to system where customers can by products from us
+- We need to system where customers can buy products from us
 - We need a system where we can have control over what we have in store and what we need to order from suppliers
 - We need a bonus program for our "best" customers
 - We need control over 3rd parties suppliers prices (We have to avoid paying more than we need.)